Adult

 For penicillin allergy (non-severe)cefazolin* 2g iv tds

-For penicillin allergy (severe) or MRSA positive: teicoplanin iv
+For penicillin allergy (severe) or MRSA positive: teicoplanin iv (see teicoplanin monograph for dose banding, dose frequency and monitoring)

 Blood culture result is "Gram-negative rods seen"